ihedvall/mdflib/README.md

 - Util Library.
 Generic library that contains common functionality as logging.
 - Boost Library.
 Set the 'Boost_ROOT' variable to the Boost root path.
 - Expat Library.
 Set the 'EXPAT_ROOT' variable to the expat root path.
-- OpenSSL Library.
-Set the 'OPENSSL_ROOT' variable to the OpenSSL root path.
 - ZLIB Library.
 Set the 'ZLIB_ROOT' variable to the ZLIB root path.
 - WxWidgets Library.
 Required if the GUI applications should be built.
 - Doxygen's application.
 Is required if the documentation should be built.